kadirahq/flow-router/README.md

 ## Not Found Routes

 You can handle Not Found routes like this.
-You can also register subscriptions in the not found route.
+You can also register subscriptions in the Not Found route.
 But, you don't have the fast-render support.

 ~~~js
 FlowRouter.notfound = {